 Alice Air Charters Pty 1947-1977

-Alice Air Charters Pty (AAC) was founded in February 1947 by Ted Stansbury, one of Australia’s top RAAF (Royal Australian Air Force) fighter aces during World War II, credited with at least 25 confirmed victories.
-With help from roughly 500 small scale investors, Mr Stansbury was able to establish AAC with the acquisition of two war surplus Douglas DC-4s, two Douglas DC-3s, and a pair of Piper J-3 Cubs.
-Mr Stansbury, whose aviator callsign during WWII was “Boxer” because he was a noted pugilist before and during the war, adopted his wartime mascot, a cartoon baby kangaroo wearing boxing gloves in a fighting stance, to become the company’s tail logo.
+Alice Air Charters Pty Limited (AAC) was founded in February 1947 by Ted Stansbury, one of Australia’s top RAAF (Royal Australian Air Force) fighter aces during World War II who was credited with at least 25 confirmed wartime victories.
+Mr Stansbury, a noted pugilist before and during the war whose aviator callsign during WWII was Boxer, adopted his wartime mascot - a cartoon baby kangaroo wearing boxing gloves in a fighting stance - as the company’s original tail logo.

-After raising its hangars at Alice Springs-ASP and Darwin-DRW, in May 1947 AAC began to fly passengers and freight in and around the Northern Territory, as well as to some portions of neighboring Western Australia, South Australia, and Queensland.
-The DC-4s ran scheduled flights along the north-to-south corridor encompassing Alice Springs-ASP, Darwin-DRW and Adelaide-ADL, while the DC-3s were used to perform “milk run” flights branching out to numerous smaller communities around the region.
+After erecting hangars at Alice Springs-ASP and Darwin-DRW, in May 1947 Alice Air Charters began to actively fly passengers and freight in and around the Northern Territory, as well as to portions of neighboring Western Australia, South Australia, and Queensland.
+The Douglas DC-4s ran scheduled flights along the north-to-south corridor encompassing Alice Springs-ASP, Darwin-DRW and Adelaide-ADL, while the company’s Douglas DC-3s were used to perform “milk run” flights branching out to numerous smaller communities through central Australia.

-In 1967, Alice Air Charters became one of the first Australian carriers to take delivery of the de Havilland DHC-6-300 Twin Otter.
-The company configured these Twin Otters to work as quick change combi aircraft, whereby passenger seats could be added or removed as needed with an hour’s notice.
-These Twin Otters quickly became the backbone of the company’s fleet, and the company sold off the DHA-3 Drovers and DHC-3 Otters.
-Twin Otters continue to fly regularly for Outback Air as of this writing.
+In 1967, Alice Air Charters became one of the first Australian carriers to take delivery of the then-new de Havilland DHC-6-300 Twin Otter.
+The company configured these Twin Otters to work as quick change combi aircraft, which could be converted into an all-passenger, all-freighter or mixed configuration as needed with two hours notice.
+These Twin Otters served as the backbone of the company’s fleet for decades.
+With their arrival, the company decided to sell off its DHA-3 Drovers and DHC-3 Otters.

 Air NT 1977-1998

-That same year, Mr Stansbury bought several Beechcraft Super King Air 250s, configuring some to serve as strictly passenger aircraft while others were converted to be dedicated freighters.
-By this time the carrier had acquired numerous support contracts to fly passengers and freight to and from airstrips across much of Outback Australia, especially to support mines and other industrial sites as well as outback sheep and cattle stations and aboriginal communities.
+That same year, Mr Stansbury bought several Beechcraft Super King Air 250s, configuring some to serve as strictly passenger aircraft while others were converted into combi aircraft.
+By this time the carrier had acquired several support contracts flying passengers and freight to and from airstrips across much of Outback Australia, supporting mines and other industrial sites as well as several outback sheep and cattle stations and aboriginal communities.

-In 1985, the company was experiencing a boom in business supporting the expansion of the local Pine Gap military base.
+In 1985, the company experienced a boom in business supporting the expansion of the nearby Pine Gap military base.
 Mr Stansbury needed to find more pilots to fly his aircraft.
-One of the pilots he hired was a young, semi-itinerant crop duster pilot from Texas named David Conagher, whom he nicknamed Yank.
-He helped Mr Conagher get a proper Australian pilot’s license, and together with the very experienced Mr Gidarra, Mr Conagher quickly became one of the carrier’s go-to men to fly in and out of remote backcountry airstrips all across the Australian Outback.
+One of his new hires was a young, semi-itinerant crop duster pilot from Texas named David Conagher, whom Mr Stansbury nicknamed Yank.
+He helped Mr Conagher get a proper Australian pilot’s license, and together with the very experienced Mr Gidarra, Mr Conagher quickly became one of the carrier’s go-to men to fly in and out of remote backcountry airstrips all across the Outback.

 Mr Gidarra finally retired in 1992 after 45 years with the carrier, and Mr Conagher became the new Chief Pilot and Vice President of Operations.